bluedata-katacoda/katacoda-scenarios/Spark_Scenarios/step5.md

 <br><br><b>appjob</b> Provides the information on the type job to be launched and we can also add application specific jobs.
 <br>`cp ~/test/appjob  ~/Spark/appconfig`{{execute}}
 <br>
-To view the content of appjob file, execute the below command.
+<br>To view the content of appjob file, execute the below command.
 <br>`cat  ~/Spark/appconfig/appjob`{{execute}}

 <b>Task 2: